konveyor/enhancements/enhancements/crane-2.0/tekton-ui-integration-auth/README.md

 Although a significant increase in complexity versus some of the other options, this alternative solved many of our auth concerns.
 A significant driver of this option was the ability to prevent us from storing the user's credentials in a Secret.
-When it was determined
+When it was determined that the ability of certain users to READ secrets wasn't for us to work around, this alternative did not provide enough value add given it's complexity concerns.

 ### Generate SA and add to "admin" RoleBinding